zzz0906/LeetCode/2020_September/Readme.md

 if we want to get a/e = a/c * c/d * d/e

 my falut...
 A/B means only one variable, which means bc/bd means a variable called bc and another variable called bd.

+## Subarray Product Less Than K

+0 < nums.length <= 50000.
+0 < nums[i] < 1000.
+0 <= k < 10^6.

+subarray use prefix?

+1..i
+1..j

+1..j/1..i = i,j

+enumarte for i,j

+1000^5000 impossible...

+another sol:

+50000^3  impossible...

+optimize it? : like in the second loop we can record a prefix product

+50000^2 = 2500000000 TLE

+OR DP?
+I don't know...

+WE need a nlogn

+e.g. 0-10 1-10 must can count answer ! therefore we can let i = j!

+for 1 the next round j = 11

+1-4: 1-4; 2-4; 3-4;

+but we will repeat count...

+IT's DP!

+For each j, let opt(j) be the smallest i so that nums[i] * nums[i+1] * ... * nums[j] is less than k. opt is an increasing function.
+1-1
+2-1
+3-1
+4-2

+1 + 1-2 + 1-3 + 2-3 + (must contain the j)

+how to get opt(j)?
+1-1

+opt(j) we know opt(j-1) => 2...j-1

+opt(j-1)...j-1*j < k (optj) = optj-1

+else while

+THE HINT is really great! record a place the top place we can reach that have the < k product

+and the ans must include k

+LET US SEE STD.

+same us my above solution, but more gentle!

+mantain a left for current index.

+left cur pro
+0     0   1
+0     0   3
+0     1   6
+0     2   12
+0     3   24 > 15 ...
+1    3   8
+1     4   120 > 15    5    4   1

+REALLY GENTLE THAN MY CODE.
+LEARN IT!